 Hinduism does have one attractive redeeming feature, lacking in other major religions and cultures apart from Buddhism.
 It has a healthy respect for animals (carried to great extremes in another ancient Indian religion, Jainism).
 Those who are vegetarians are doing the right thing, if for the wrong reasons.
 At least their reason for not eating beef - that the cow is a sacred animal - is far more sensitive than the muslim's reason for not eating pork - that the pig is an unclean animal - so unclean you're not even supposed to look at one.
 (The pig is actually quite the most intelligent farm animal and deserves respect.
 It was for long the staple protein food of rural England and much of Europe, and is still the principal meat eaten throughout Asia, accounting for 38% of total meat consumption world-wide.
 But in the civilised world today there's no more sense to eating pork than to eating your pet dog or cat.)

 I know very little about Judaism and, in any case, orthodox Jews make up only a tiny percentage of the world’s people.
 Judaism is certainly not one of the "world's great three religions", as some ignorant commentators call it.
-Out of a total of around 13.5 million Jews, probably only about 60% identify with the Jewish religion, and probably fewer than half of those practise orthodox Judaism.
-So there are probably at most 4 million orthodox Jews (about the same as the number of Jains).
+Out of a total of around 14 million Jews, probably only about 60% identify with the Jewish religion, and probably fewer than half of those practise orthodox Judaism.
+So possibly there are around 4 million orthodox Jews (about the same as the number of Jains).
 I have never ever thought of Jewish orthodoxy as anything but a pitiful comedy.
-It's astonishing, though, that a group comprising 0.07% of the world population wields such enormous political clout.
-(And on the purely political issue of Palestine, it's also astonishing that the western world generally sides with Israel, considering that Israel is the thief and the principal aggressor.
-The land they're illegally occupying is not their "god-given right" and they should simply get out of there, unconditionally.)
-Of course, the reasons for the power of the Jews as a race are probably unconnected with their religion, but reside in their passion for education and an indecently generous apportionment of sheer intellectual brilliance.
-(See this article written by a muslim!)
+It seems astonishing, though, that a group comprising 0.07% of the world population wields such enormous political clout.
+On the purely political issue of Palestine, it might also seem surprising that the western world generally sides with Israel, considering that Israel is the thief: the land they're illegally occupying is not their "god-given right" and they should simply get out of there, unconditionally.
+But regardless of their misdemeanors, the Jews as a race have certainly not been held back by their crazy religion, in contrast to middle eastern muslims, and I would have few qualms about siding with them in the defence of their country, if only because your average muslim is as silly as a donkey while many Jews appear to be blessed with an indecently generous apportionment of sheer intellectual brilliance.
+Just read this comparison of Muslims and Jews!
+(Also see this article written by a muslim!)

 My knowledge of the huge number of Christian cults is also scanty.
 Historically the worst of the Australian bunch was probably the Christian Brothers (whom many would still not describe as a cult), during their reign of terror in the 50’s and 60’s, made all the more reprehensible by the complicity of the Australian and British governments and various respeced charities such as Doctor Barnardos.
 While organisations such as the Exclusive Bretheren and the Children of God also come under frequent attack from the Australian media, from hearsay I'd be inclined to put some American Mormon (Latter Day Saints) communities near the top of the list of depraved cults.
 Their capacity for suppressing women and brainwashing children probably rivals that of the most extreme forms of Islam.
 The existence of an exclusively Mormon city, Colorado City, in the USA is very hard to understand.
 If nothing else, it affords overt evidence that America is not a free country, and indeed that it is a second-class country (as if we didn't know that already).
 Who wants to live in a country whose citizens care so little?
 However, Mormonism is (fortunately) a very minor religion, even though it does have a surprisingly large following in the State of Utah, where it has apparently had some positive social effects.
 Surprising, for a religion based on the claptrap of a charlatan.